Google Analytics

-Google Analytics is a web analytics service offered by Google that tracks and reports website traffic and also mobile app traffic and events, currently as a platform inside the Google Marketing Platform brand.
+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic and mobile app traffic and events, currently as a platform inside the Google Marketing Platform brand.
 Google launched the service in November 2005 after acquiring Urchin.

 As of 2019, Google Analytics is the most widely used web analytics service on the web.
 Google Analytics provides an SDK that allows gathering usage data from iOS and Android apps, known as Google Analytics for Mobile Apps.

-Google Analytics has undergone many updates since its inception and is currently on its 4th iteration—GA4.
+Google Analytics has undergone many updates since its inception and is currently on its 4th iteration i.e. GA4.
 GA4 is the default Google Analytics installation and is the renamed version for the (App + Web) Property that Google released in 2019 in a Beta form.
 GA4 has also replaced Universal Analytics (UA).
 One notable feature of GA4 is a natural integration with Google's BigQuery—a feature previously only available with the enterprise GA 360.
 This move indicates efforts by Google to integrate GA and its free users into their wider cloud offering.

 As of July 1, 2023, Universal Analytics ceased collecting new data, with Google Analytics 4 succeeding it as the primary analytics platform.
 Google had previously announced this change in March 2022.
 While users had the ability to use Universal Analytics up to the July 2023 deadline, no new data has been added to UA since its sunset.
 On July 1, 2024, all users, including GA 360, will lose access to all Universal Analytics properties.

+Google Analytics has also faced scrutiny from data protection authorities in several jurisdictions.
+In the early 2020s, regulators in countries including Austria, France, and Italy found that certain uses of Google Analytics could violate the General Data Protection Regulation (GDPR) due to data transfers to the United States.